Carol Wolper

 "You were flawless," he said.

-And even though I wasn't, and never will be, his saying so made it a permanently flawless moment.
+And even though I wasn't, and never will be, his saying so made it a permanently flawless moment."At the risk of asking every cliché question in the book, are you in love?"

 He waited a moment before answering.
 "When I was growing up there was a girl in my high school I always wanted to go out with.
 The night before she left for college, three thousand miles away, we had a date.
 The date turned out to be a disaster, but this is what I'll always remember.
 I'll always remember how excited I was as I walked out the door and got into my car.
 I'll never forget how great it felt driving to her house to pick her up."